Cordon sanitaire (politics)

-National politics
+Examples by country

+Austria

+After Jörg Haider became leader of the Freedom Party of Austria in 1986, all other parties refused to cooperate with them until 2000 when the first Schüssel government was formed.
+This coalition government would last from 2000 to 2005, and a second coalition government would last from 2017 to 2019.

-Origins in Belgium
+Belgium

 Beginning in the late 1980s, the term was introduced into the discourse on parliamentary politics by Belgian commentators.
 At that time, the far-right Flemish nationalist Vlaams Blok party began to make significant electoral gains.
 Because the Vlaams Blok was considered a racist group by many, the other Belgian political parties committed to exclude the party from any coalition government, even if that forced the formation of grand coalition governments between ideological rivals.
 Commentators dubbed this agreement Belgium's cordon sanitaire.
 In 2004, its successor party, Vlaams Belang changed its party platform to allow it to comply with the law.
 While no formal new agreement has been signed against it, it nevertheless remains uncertain whether any mainstream Belgian party will enter into coalition talks with Vlaams Belang in the near future.
 Several members of various Flemish parties have questioned the viability of the cordon sanitaire.

-With the electoral success of nationalist and extremist parties on the left and right in recent European history, the term has been transferred to agreements similar to the one struck in Belgium.
+In French-speaking Belgium a policy exists called the cordon sanitaire médiatique, where far-right politicians are banned from live media appearances such as interviews and debates.
+The ban has also affected more mainstream right-wing parties such as the N-VA.

+In Flanders, no media ban exists, though there is still a political cordon sanitaire against the far-right Vlaams Belang.